Patient Rights and Responsibilities

 - Notify ECU Physicians as soon as possible that a health care appointment needs to be canceled.

-- Provide timely financial information including insurance and/or other methods of payments; pay bills timely and/or timely ask questions about the billing and/or payment methods.
+- Provide timely financial information including insurance or other methods of payments; pay bills in a timely way or ask questions about the billing or payment methods.

-- Be respectful of others, others’ property and ECU Physicians.
+- Be respectful of others, their property and ECU Physicians.